 As parents, it then becomes our job to look for signs and understand what soothes our babies–do our best to attend to their needs and make them feel as safe and happy as possible.

 When babies turn into toddlers, their anxiety shifts as they begin to understand things differently.
 They start to realize that their voice becomes heard.

-Depending on the child, this can be the time where their fears of the unknown translate to tantrums.
+Depending on the child, this can be the time when their fears of the unknown translate to tantrums.
 What most parents don’t realize is that it’s completely normal.
 It’s an age where they can’t quite communicate their frustrations or worries with words, and throwing a fit is one of the only responses they know.
-Remember my story above with my toddler?
-That’s a prime example of that.

 What are some things I can do to help my toddler when feeling anxious?

-Toddlerhood is an age where a child can begin to learn right behaviors instead of wrong.
+Toddlerhood is an age when a child can begin to learn right behaviors instead of wrong.

-By explaining things before they happen, especially if it’s something they might not like, it can ease the transition and help them better understand a situation.
+Explaining things before they happen, especially if it’s something they might not like, can ease the transition and help them better understand a situation.
 This will result in less anxiety for the toddler.